Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis

 \section{Introduction}

-In a typical machine learning setting we are given a data set $\dataset$ of objects and a dissimilarity function $d$ (or a similarity function $s$) quantifying how ``close'' objects are to each other.
+In a typical machine learning setting we are given a data set $\dataset$ of objects together with a dissimilarity function $d$ (or a similarity function $s$) quantifying how ``close'' objects are to each other.
 The machine learning rationale is that objects that are close to each other tend to have the same class label, belong to the same clusters, and so on.
-However, in recent years a whole new branch of the machine learning literature has emerged that relaxes this scenario \citep{SchulzJoachims03,AgarwalEtal07,JamNow11,McfLan11,TamuzEtal2011,stoch_trip_embed, Ulrike_DensEst13,terada14,kleindessner15,ukkonen_density}.
-Instead of being able to evaluate the dissimilarity function $d$ itself, we only get to see the binary results of comparisons of dissimilarity values such as
+However, in recent years a whole new branch of the machine learning literature has emerged that relaxes this scenario (e.g., \citealp{AgarwalEtal07}, \citealp{JamNow11}, \citealp{stoch_trip_embed}, \citealp{crowdmedian}, \citealp{kleindessner14}, \citealp{terada14}, \citealp{jamieson_finite}; see Section \ref{subsection_relwork_ordinalinfo} for a discussion of related work).
+Instead of being able to evaluate the dissimilarity function $d$ itself, we only get to see binary answers to some comparisons of dissimilarity values such as

 where $A,B,C,D\in\dataset$.
-We refer to any collection of answers to such comparisons as ordinal distance information or ordinal data. \\
+We refer to any collection of answers to such comparisons, some of them possibly being incorrect, as ordinal distance information or ordinal data. \\